spine-generic/data-multi-subject/README.md

 ## Download

 We are using a tool to manage large datasets alled `git-annex`.
-To download, dataset, you need to have `git` installed, and also [install `git-annex`](https://git-annex.branchable.com/install/).
+To download, dataset, you need to have `git` installed, and also [install `git-annex`](https://git-annex.branchable.com/install/) *at version 8*.
 Then run:

 ~~~
 git clone https://github.com/spine-generic/data-multi-subject &&